stormid/components/packages/modal-gallery/README.md

 ## API

-ModalGallery.init returns an array of instances.
+modalGallery() returns an array of instances.
 Each instance exposes the interface
 ```
 {
     getState, a Function that returns the current state Object